MohamedRoshdy2021/Book-store/README.md

 - will add a catogries component to choose between the different catogries
 - will enhance the design in the next branch
-- will make the app mobile more responsive for better UI to the user
+- will make the version of the mobile more responsive for better UI to the user

 <p align="right">(<a href="#readme-top">back to top</a>)</p>